Phase 2 Environmental Screening Level

 Environmental Screening Levels (ESLs) for Soil-Gas

 ESLs provide commercial and residential thresholds with an emphasis on human inhalation and toxicity.
 Equally important, ESLs address attenuation factors for the impact of other media, such as soil, groundwater, and indoor air.
 Similarly, ESLs focus on a range of sensitive receptor concerns.
-For example, impacts to drinking water or aquatic habitats.
+For example, impacts on drinking water or aquatic habitats.
 ESLs don’t intend to establish policy, nor do they serve as a regulation standard.
 However, regulatory agencies have the option to apply them as action levels or clean-up standards to specific sites.
-This action varies on a case by case basis.
+This action varies on a case-by-case basis.

 Vapor Intrusion Models

 Additionally, environmental professionals implement a vapor intrusion model during assessments.
 In California, standard practice entails running vapor models in conjunction with the DTSC “Guidance for the Evaluation and Mitigation of Subsurface Vapor Intrusion into Indoor Air.”
-This is also known as the Johnson and Ettinger Model, or J&E Model.
-In fact, the model is also an advisory-tool.
-Thus, it is most-applicable for predicting indoor air quality, with a basis of soil-gas.
+This is also known as the Johnson and Ettinger Model or J&E Model.
+The model is also an advisory tool.
+Thus, it is most applicable for predicting indoor air quality, with a basis of soil-gas.
 For example, the sub-slab soil-gas contamination migration into indoor air space.
 Alternatively, an indoor air quality test can verify the presence of toxic gas post-migration.

 Attenuation Factor